Darth Vader and the Virtual Meeting

 Maybe everyone in on the virtual meeting is in the same city but different buildings, or maybe they’re in difference cities (or even on different continents!).
 The great thing about the internet is that it doesn’t matter where you are.
 You can schedule a teleconference with anyone, anywhere to communicate “virtually” face-to-face, as long as there’s a computer or mobile device with an internet connection around.

-Virtual Meetings for Everything
+Virtual Meetings in Business

 That’s not to say every meeting should be a teleconference; there’s still plenty a true face-to-face conversation can achieve that can’t be replicated with a webcam.
 But if all you really need to do is check in with your staff or a colleague to review a task or get an update on a special project, a virtual meeting is all that’s necessary.